satvikahuja/Motion-Detection-Email-Notification-System/README.md

 # Motion Detection and Notification System

-This system captures video feed from the default camera, detects motion, captures images of the detected motion, and sends an email notification with the captured image attached.
+This system captures video feed from the default camera, detects object, captures images of the detected object, and sends an email notification with the captured image attached.

 ## Features
 - Real-time video capture and motion detection.